VitalyVorobyev/calibration/doc/planarpose.md

 * **Direct DLT Pose** – `estimate_planar_pose_dlt` forms a homography from object and image points using the camera matrix and decomposes it to a pose.
 * **Non-linear Refinement** – `optimize_planar_pose` jointly estimates target
-  pose and lens distortion by minimising reprojection error and returns covariance information.
+  pose and lens distortion using least-squares with covariance estimation.

 ## API